Table of contents

 Animals have several characteristics that are simple to recognize, and some more technical ones which we don’t need to bother with.
 Here are the easiest to understand:

 - Animals are multicellular, meaning they are made up of more than one cell.

 - Animals eat.
 They bring food into their bodies for energy and nutrients rather than manufacturing their own food the way plants do.

 - Animals move.
 At some point in their life cycle, animals can move from place to place under their own power.
 They swim, walk, crawl, hop, fly, slither, wriggle, or roll—but they get there.

-- Animals lack rigid cells walls.
+- Animals lack rigid cell walls.
 Their bodies are soft and pliable rather than woody like a tree, fibrous like hemp, or crunchy like a carrot.

-Since a bee has many cells, can eat, can fly, and is not woody, a bee is an animal.
+Since a bee has many cells, can eat and fly, and is not woody, a bee is an animal.
 No doubt about it—it’s not even close to being anything else.

 - An exoskeleton (a hard exterior instead of bones)